svillagomez/codtober-fest/templates/README.md

   2. `npm install` or `yarn install`
   3. `npm start`

-Open `http://localhost:3000` in your browser to try out.
+Open `http://localhost:3000` in your browser to try it out.